luisram87/lab-tasks/index.md

 by Luis Cruz

-## Lista de tareas pendientes
+## To do list

-1. Guías y Manuales
+1. Guides and manuals
-- Introducción a GitHub
+- Introduction to GitHub
-  - Revisar los siguientes sitios:
+  - Please check this links:
     - [Github-oficial](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
-- Dibujo y manipulación de nubes de puntos en Autocad
+- Drawing and manipulations of Point Cloud in AutoCAD
-- Dibujo y manipulación de nubes de puntos en Revit
+- Drawing and manipulations of Point Cloud in Revit
-- Guia de uso de MeshLab
+- MeshLab Friendly guide

 2. Developmening projects
 - ComputerVision Applied to Crack detections